 Most self-builders ultimately opt for MVHR, but there are still a number of factors to be considered.
 One question is to find out how much filtration is required.
 The UK Pollution Map offers a snapshot of air pollution in your area, which will help you to identify how much money you need to spend on filtration.
 It’s not simply a question of health.
 Efficient filtration makes your ventilation system and your heat recovery system more effective.

 The main reason MVHR systems are hard to retrofit is that in addition to the heat exchange unit, a complex ducting system is required, which reaches every part of your home.
 A powerful and efficient unit is useless unless ducts are properly installed, airtight, and the correct diameter for your unit.
 Badly-installed ducting is also the most common cause of noise in the ventilation system.

 It’s important to check that the MVHR system you’ve chosen will comply with Building Regulations.
-Mechanical Ventilation with Heat Recovery is covered under System 4 of the Building Regulations, Approved Document F. Consult this document to check that the airflow rate in your property will meet requirements.
+Mechanical Ventilation with Heat Recovery is a key ventilation method (previously under system 4 - pre June 2022) of the Building Regulations, Approved Document F. Consult this document to check that the airflow rate in your property will meet requirements.